digiaiiris/tuntilukkarihelp/README.md

  3. You can change the hours for each weekday.
  4. You can change the project task selection.
  5. You can change the role for such projects where you have been assigned to more than one role.
 The selected role is shown with its initial letters.
+ 6. You can save the changes to Workday.
- 6. You can duplicate the work entry to enter another one.
+ 7. You can duplicate or delete the work entry.
 Duplicating copies the hours and project task of the original one to the new entry, leaving for you to write the work description.
- 7. You can delete the work entry.
- 8. The work entry state can be one of the following:
-	- `Draft` not all the fields are filled up
-	- `Saving` the fields have changed and saving is in progress
-	- `Deleting` the used has deleted the entry and deletion is in progress
-	- `Saved` all the changes have been saved successfully
-	- `Error` there was an error saving or deleting the entry; the error text is shown in detail and you can try saving the entry again by modifying some of the fields

 The changes you make to week's entries are saved either automatically or manually depending on the user setting (see [above](#user-settings)).
 Once the saving has started, it proceeds in the background.
 You can freely continue making modifications to work entries even though there are savings in progress.
 The application makes sure that all the modifications are taken into account.